bogdanoancea/simulator/README.md

 <p>!!!
 Warning !!!</p>
 This project is in early stages of development.
 Major code revisions are expected to occur without notice and on a daily basis.
-For any question about this software please write me at: bogdan.oancea@gmail.com
+For any question about this software please write me at: <a href="mailto:bogdan.oancea@gmail.com"> bogdan.oancea@gmail.com</a>
 </p>

 <p>